Next: Exit codes, Previous: gdbm_dump, Up: Top [Contents][Index]

 By default the utility attempts to restore the database under its original name, as stored in the input file.
 It will fail to do so if the input is in binary format.
 In that case, the name of the database must be given as the second argument.

-The utility understands the following command line arguments:
+The utility understands the following command line options:

 Sets block size.
 See block_size.